Skip to main content

 5. Check the final research report, as this will be shown to the user.

-5. Return the final research report by assigning using `return` at the very end in a separate REPL session.
+6. Return the final research report using `return` at the very end.

 # Rules